 Use an anti corrosive paint for protecting steel structures

-An anti corrosion solution (anti corrosive paint) acts as a barrier between a metal and its environment, and increases its durability and lifespan.
+An anti corrosion coating (anti corrosive paint) acts as a barrier between a metal and its environment, and increases its durability and lifespan.
 The roughly estimated global cost of metal corrosion damage is trillions of dollars.
-The good news is, a lot of this loss can be prevented by being proactive, and making the right choice of anti corrosion solution from the start.
+The good news is that a lot of this loss can be prevented by being proactive and making the right choice of anti corrosion solution from the start.

 To determine the best anti corrosive paint for your project, it is important to factor in the environment and type of metal.
 Whether corrosion is due to moisture, chemicals, salt spray, or oxidation, anti rust coating for steel and metal can help protect the substrate from the elements.

-The best anti corrosion coating meets the requirements of the corrosion category
+The best anti corrosion paint meets the requirements of the corrosion category

 - C1 – very low corrosion risk: Heated buildings with clean air, interiors only.

 Suitable for: offices, schools, hotels, shops and other heated premises.

 - C2 – low corrosion risk: Unheated buildings, rural areas.